rleeap/Benfords-Law/README.md

 # Benfords-Law
 Benford's Law states that for certain large datasets, the most common leading digit of any data point is 1.
-This app takes in a CSV file of numerical data and determines if it reflects this phenomenon..
+This app takes in a CSV file of numerical data and determines if it reflects this phenomenon.
+Visit https://en.wikipedia.org/wiki/Benford%27s_law for more info.

 ## How to Run The Program